pseudomarkets/AeroAssitant/README.md

 AeroAssistant
 =============

 An Aerospike database query tool written in .NET Core.
 For internal network use only.

 Build and run
 =============

-Just cd into the AerosAssistant folder and execute dotnet run.
+Just cd into the AeroAssistant folder and execute dotnet run.

+(c) 2019 The IoTAware Development Team